CCUA is governed by a Board of Directors from various credit unions, caisse populaires and Centrals.

 During his career with Atlantic Central and League Savings Mike has served in a variety of corporate roles.
 He also served on several national committees including the Canadian Business Strategy National Steering committee and National Lenders Committee.

-Mike is currently a member of the board of Credit Union Central of Canada, the National Council on Canadian Financial Cooperatives and League Data.
+Mike is currently a member of the board of Canadian Credit Union Association, the National Council on Canadian Financial Cooperatives and League Data.